Cincinnati: Sports

-Cincinnati has three major league teams, seven minor league teams, five college institutions with sports teams, and seven major sports venues.
-Cincinnati's three major league teams are Major League Baseball's Reds, who were named for America's first professional baseball team, the Cincinnati Red Stockings; the Bengals of the National Football League; and FC Cincinnati, who became a Major League Soccer franchise in 2019.
-WalletHub has ranked Cincinnati as the #12 best sports city.
+Cincinnati has three major league teams, five minor league teams, five college institutions with sports teams, and seven major sports venues.
+Cincinnati's three major league teams are Major League Baseball's Reds, who were named for America's first professional baseball team, the Cincinnati Red Stockings; the Bengals of the National Football League; and FC Cincinnati, which became a Major League Soccer franchise in 2019.